Types of malware businesses must protect against

 - Interferes with network connections and resources

-- Results in frequent freezing or crashing of systems
+- Results in frequent freezing or crashing of applications and hardware

 The primary sources of malware infection